Within UDC platform, account is a group of DC elements which belong to some owner(s).

-CFO (Chief Financial Officer) in UDC is the person (key owner) that performs both the general management of the DCs and the overall UDC system management through assigning the personnel to various roles in the system: for example, system administrators, controllers, etc.
+CFO (Chief Financial Officer) in UDC is the person (or an owner of the appropriate security key) that performs both the general management of the DCs and the overall UDC system management through assigning the personnel to various roles in the system: for example, system administrators, controllers, etc.

 The most important function of the CFO is the initial distribution of newly issued DC among organizational and personal accounts.
 The fresh-issued DCs are always assigned to the CFO account, and are not available to other parties until transferred out by the CFO.

 Digital Currency (DC) is a digital equivalent of the real-world currency/fiat money.
 Like the regular cash, it has a counterfeit protection, though superior to regular one used on physical paper/coins.
 Unlike the regular cash, it can’t be freely exchanged between the persons offline, but only between online UDC accounts; for example, personal accounts or organization accounts.
 Unlike cash, all DC movements are controlled by the UDC platform (utilizing the security of Universa network) and could be traced back to the very origin.

 DC smart contracts (or, as often used, just “DCs”) always belong to some UDC account and are owned/controlled by the owners of the according account.

 DCs are issued by – and only by – the Supervisory board according to the collective decision signed by the quorum of its members.
 DC-like counterfeit contracts, not issued by the quorum of the Supervisory board members, will not be accepted for any operations as will be rejected by the Universa network.

 Therefore, the counterfeit protection is enforced by the distributed trust of the Universa network.